Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: Experiments

-To evaluate the accuracy of the attribute transfer, we use the \emph{off-the-shelf} classifiers~\cite{karras2020analyzing} to classify the edited samples and compute the accuracy by comparing the predicted and the target labels.
+To evaluate the accuracy of the attribute transfer, we use the \emph{off-the-shelf} classifiers~\cite{karras2020analyzing} to classify edited samples and compute the accuracy by comparing the predicted and target labels.
 We refer to this metric as Classification Accuracy (CA).
-We calculate the CA, 1000 edited samples from all models for each attribute.
-Higher is better for CA.
+We calculate the CA using 1000 edited samples from all models for each attribute.
+Higher CA indicates better accuracy.

-As is well known, it is a challenging task to evaluate the view consistency without ground truth.
-Thus, we rely on proxy metrics to evaluate it.
-We follow 3D-SGAN~\cite{zhang20213d} and use the average Matched Points metric $aMP$.
-In previous work, 3D-SGAN~\cite{zhang20213d} uses Patch2Pix~\cite{zhou2021patch2pix} to compute a point-wise matching between two images ($I_1, I_2$) generated from the same identity with different viewpoints.
-Then, they count the number of Matched Points $MP(I_1, I_2)$.
-In our work, we chose 100 random identities and generated ten different views for each identity.
-Finally, we calculate the mean of $MP$ across all pairs of samples and get a final {\em average MP} (aMP) score.
-Additionally, we utilize Face Recognition Similarity (FRS)~\cite{liu2021isf} to evaluate the identity preservation in the different views.
-In detail, we use the state-of-the-art face recognition method ArcFace~\cite{deng2019arcface} to estimate the feature similarity of two facial images and compute the average score across 1000 samples with ten different views and 100 identities.
-The higher aMP and FRS scores indicate that the synthesized images with different viewpoints have more similar identities to the input faces.
+Evaluating view consistency without ground truth is a challenging task.
+We address this challenge by using the average Matched Points metric~\cite{zhang20213d}.
+This metric involves computing a point-wise matching between two images ($I_1$, $I_2$) generated from the same identity but with different viewpoints using Patch2Pix~\cite{zhou2021patch2pix} and counting the number of Matched Points $MP(I_1, I_2)$.
+We calculate the mean of $MP$ across all pairs of samples for 100 random identities with ten views each to obtain a final {\em average MP} (aMP) score.
+Additionally, we use Face Recognition Similarity (FRS)~\cite{liu2021isf} to evaluate identity preservation across different views.
+Specifically, we use ArcFace~\cite{deng2019arcface}, a widely used face recognition method, to estimate feature similarity between two facial images and compute the average score across 1000 samples with ten different views and 100 identities.
+Higher aMP and FRS scores indicate that synthesized images with different viewpoints have more similar identities to input faces.

-We use 1000 input-edited paired samples to evaluate the Local Preservation score (LP) for the local attribute, such as ``Smile''.
-For every paired sample, we use the \emph{off-the-shelf} face parsing network~\cite{yu2018bisenet} to collect the corresponding mask.
-Then, we use $\ell_1$ distance to measure the differences of each paired sample and average them across all pairs.
+We use 1000 input-edited paired samples to evaluate the Local Preservation score (LP) for local attributes, such as ``Expression''.
+For every paired sample, we use the defined masks of Fig.~\ref{fig:mask} to attain the non-target region.
+Then, we measure the differences between each paired sample using $L1$ distance and average them across all pairs.

-We notice that LiftedGAN and DiscoFaceGAN cannot directly perform editing tasks, such as ``Gender'' and ``Age''.
-Thus, we do not provide scores for these methods.
-Besides, we provide the FID, aMP, and FRS scores of LiftedGAN by using their randomly generated samples instead of the attribute-edited samples.
+We have observed limitations in LiftedGAN and DiscoFaceGAN when directly manipulating attributes like ``Gender'' and ``Age'' for editing tasks.
+Consequently, we have opted not to assign scores for these methods in such cases.
+Instead, we have evaluated LiftedGAN based on FID, aMP, and FRS scores using randomly generated samples rather than attribute-edited ones.